donniy/TickTech/README.md

 Now you can browse courses and act as users.
 If u click on a course on the side will show tiktech, if u click on tiktech a tiktech session inside lti will start.

+The first time u log in you are a supervisor of all the courses and an admin in canvas.
+The first time the database is empty, so you can not see any tickets.
+However there are two extra user supplied in the docker.
+In order to switch to another user, in canvas on the side click on admin(beheerder) then canvas Docker, then in the view click on Users.
+Now you will see all the users in this docker.
+Besides the admin, which is given by canvas@example.edu, there are two other users.
+Namely: Jesse Klaven and Klaas Dijkhof.
+Jesse Klaver is a student in all the courses and Klaas Dijkhof is a teaching assistant in all the courses.
+If u click on a user u will see the user information.
+In this screen in the header: Name and Email, u will see a small link, with the name: act as User, if the language is in dutch, this might be called differently.
+If click on this link u will act as the user.
+If u then choose a course as, for example, Jesse Klaver u can create tickets in the chosen course.
+If u want to stop acting as the user, in the below right of the screen is a button with the name: Stop acting as user.
+If u click on this, u will stop acting as the user and go back to the admin account.

+##### Users and Roles
+canvas@example.edu : admin at canvas and teacher/supervisor of all the courses.
+Klaas Dijkhof : Teaching assistant at all the courses.
+Jesse Klaver : Student at all the courses.